32 Responses to “Tomorrow Night Is Brohm\’s Career”

 Sorry Rainman, it’s not a capable comparison.
 Not only the Steelers had a dominating defense, but they were a run-first team.
 Not the same situation going on in GB.
 As great as I fathom this D, it won’t be dominating enough to overcome poor qb play.

-PackersRS said in September 3rd, 2009 at 3:40 pm
+September 03, 2009 at 02:51 pm

 Rainman – how do you know Flynn can’t win those two games?
 From the 4 snaps he took last year?
 Give the guy a week to take all the reps, to have McCarthy gameplan knowing Flynn is his starter and I like the Packers’ chances…

-Aaron Nagler said in September 3rd, 2009 at 3:51 pm
+September 03, 2009 at 10:13 pm

 Aaron-I’m not saying Flynn can’t win those games… I’m saying Brohm can’t.
 If he is not an asset that can help us win games either by pushing Flynn to be better or by beating him outright, then he’s a liability.
 And we are not looking for a QB of the future.